woaiBigData/GitData02/README.md

 # GitData02
-Creating a new branch is quick createing a new branch is quick&simple
+Creating a new branch is quick$simple